Kingspade

-Kingspade was an rap duo Johnny Richter (Tim McNutt) and D-Loc (Dustin Gary Miller) of Kottonmouth Kings.
+Kingspade was an American rap duo Johnny Richter (Tim McNutt) and D-Loc (Dustin Gary Miller) of Kottonmouth Kings.

 History

 Kingspade

 Kingspade debuted with the track "The Adventures of This" on the Subnoize Rats Compilation in 2003.
 One year later the Kottonmouth Kings' sixth full-length album Fire It Up was released, including two bonus tracks.
 One of these was a new Kingspade track entitled "High Riders".
 On this track it was announced that a Kingspade album was to be released later that year.

 In the summer of 2004, Kingspade's debut album was released.
 This album included the hits "Drunk in the Club" and the previously released "High Riders".
 Following this release came some touring until they started to work on the next Kottonmouth Kings album.
 Over the next few years not much was heard from Kingspade other than a few shows here and there.

 In 2005, the Kottonmouth Kings released the album Joint Venture, which featured two new Kingspade tracks.
 Also included was an advertisement stating that a new Kingspade album would be released in June 2006.
 Promotion was also brought upon with in ad included in the Kottonmouth Kings' fourteenth official album, Koast II Koast, stating the release would come in the late summer of 2006.
 This information turned out to be false.
 Nothing was heard of the album or Kingspade for months until the release of Kottonmouth Kings' Hidden Stash III, which included a new Kingspade track entitled "That's How It Goes".
 A few months later, it was announced that Kingspade would be performing on Kottonmouth Kings' The Joint is on Fire Tour.
 It was also stated that Kingspade's second release, P.T.B., would be released on April 24, 2007.

 Following the release of P.T.B., Kingspade headlined their own tour, accompanied by California-natives 1Ton and UnderRated, who make up the music group Potluck.

 Kingspade then rejoined the Kottonmouth Kings on their StrangeNoize Tour.
 This tour included Tech N9ne, Hed PE, Blaze Ya Dead Homie, and SubNoize Souljaz.
 Special appearances included the Insane Clown Posse, Cypress Hill and Ill Bill of La Coka Nostra.
 The tour was to celebrate the Kottonmouth Kings' ninth full-length album, Cloud Nine.